ourfreewp/wp2/README.md

 ### Daemons

-- [WP2 Studio](./wp-content/mu-plugins/wp2-studio/README.m) provides the docs and resources for WP2, including information specific about your site.
-- [WP2 New](./wp-content/mu-plugins/wp2-new/README.md) daemon (must-use plugin) that aids in the template cloning process.
+- [WP2 New](./wp-content/mu-plugins/wp2-new/README.md) - aids in the site cloning process.
--
+- [WP2 Studio](./wp-content/mu-plugins/wp2-studio/README.m) - an abstraction layer for Blockstudio.

 ### Plugins

+- [WP2 Core](./wp-content/plugins/wp2/README.md) - the foundation of WP2, providing essential functionality and utilities.
+- [WP2 Work](./wp-content/plugins/wp2-work/README.md) - a collection of tools working and collaborating beyond the WordPress ecosystem.
-- [WP2 Work](./wp-content/plugins/wp2-work/README.m) establishes set of tools and utilities for connecting your site to your workspaces and collaboration tools.
+- [WP2 Wiki](./wp-content/plugins/wp2-wiki/README.md) - a collection of tools for creating and managing documentation.
-- [WP2 Wiki](./wp-content/plugins/wp2-wiki/README.m) provides the docs and resources for WP2, including information specific about your site.
-- [WP2 New](./wp-content/mu-plugins/wp2-new/README.md)that aids in the template cloning process.
+- [WP2 New](./wp-content/mu-plugins/wp2-new/README.md) - aids in the site cloning process along with WP2 New Daemon.
+- [WP2 Directory](./wp-content/plugins/wp2-directory/README.md) - directory service with listings for WP2 resources, like modules, integrations, and more.

 ## Blocks